-I am very curious about habits of successful people and its effects on success.
-For years, I have been experimenting with my work and lifestyle to find that perfect fit for a happy, productive, purpose and passion-driven routine.
+I am inquisitive about millionaire habits and their effects on success.
+I have been experimenting with my work and lifestyle for years to find that perfect fit for a happy, productive, purpose and passion-driven routine.
 However, the habits of millionaires are quite simple.

-The experimentation has led me to discover and acquire habits of successful people that I’d like to share in this article.
-Most of these habits are not actually mine but I have ‘stolen’ them from ultra-successful people.
+The experimentation has led me to discover and acquire millionaire habits that I’d like to share in this article.
+Of course, most of these habits are not actually mine, but I have ‘stolen’ them from ultra-successful people.

 I hope that this article will inspire you to start engineering your perfect day which, in turn, will evolve into a perfect life.